Rohan-mehto/netflix-sql-py-project/README.md

 **Objective:** Categorize content as 'Bad' if it contains 'kill' or 'violence' and 'Good' otherwise.
 Count the number of items in each category.

-**Objective:**The histogram above visualizes the distribution of movie durations in the dataset.
+**Data visualization in Histogram:**The histogram below visualizes the distribution of movie durations in the dataset.

 X-axis: Duration of movies in minutes.